-When you contact IBM to help you resolve a problem with your SAN Volume Controller environment, the IBM service representative might suggest using the IBM Assist On-site (AOS) tool to remotely access the master console.
+When you contact IBM to help you resolve a problem with your SAN Volume Controller environment, the IBM service representative might suggest using the IBM Assist On-site tool to remotely access the IBM System Storage Productivity Center (SSPC) or master console.
 This type of remote service can help you reduce service costs and shorten repair times.

-AOS is a remote desktop-sharing solution that is offered through the IBM Web site.
+The IBM Assist On-site tool is a remote desktop-sharing solution that is offered through the IBM Web site.
 With it, the IBM service representative can remotely view your system to troubleshoot a problem.
 You can maintain a chat session with the IBM service representative so that you can monitor the activity and either understand how to fix the problem yourself or allow the representative to fix it for you.

-To use AOS, the master console must be able to access the Internet.
-The following Web site provides further information about AOS:
+To use the IBM Assist On-site tool, the SSPC or master console must be able to access the Internet.
+The following Web site provides further information about this tool: